truenas/middleware/docs/userguide/index.rst

 speeds in excess of Gb LAN while low power CPUs such as Intel Atoms and AMD C-30s\E-350\E-450 will not be able to achieve more than about 30-40MB/sec typically.
 Remember that other loading such as ZFS loading will also require CPU resources and may cause Samba performance to be less than optimal.

-Samba's "write cache" parameter has been reported to improve write performance in some configurations and can be added to the Auxiliary Parameters field.
+Samba's "write cache" parameter has been reported to improve write performance in some configurations and can be added to the "Auxiliary Parameters" field.
 Use an integer value which is a multiple of _SC_PAGESIZE (typically 4096) to avoid memory fragmentation.
 This will increase Samba's memory requirements and should not be used on systems with limited RAM.